Here’s how the U.S. has been performing since President Joe Biden assumed office:

 To even out that seasonal changes in border crossings, our measure compares the most recent 12 months on record with the year prior to a president taking office.
 And for the past 12 months ending in February (the most recent for which figures are available), apprehensions totaled 2,079,543.
-That’s a whopping 309% higher than the average during Trump’s last year in office.
+That’s a whopping 309% higher than the total during Trump’s last year in office.

 Although apprehensions were on the rise when Trump left office — and were 14.7% higher in Trump’s last year compared with the year before he took office — apprehensions jumped dramatically after Biden became president.
 They more than doubled in Biden’s first few months in office and rose to a peak of just over 200,000 in July (a monthly figure that hadn’t been seen since 2000).
 The monthly numbers have come down some since then, but remain historically high.

 As we wrote in January, some of the higher numbers under Biden (as well as for Trump in his last year) are inflated due to higher recidivism rates — meaning the share of people caught crossing more than once.
 Recidivism rates have increased since the Trump administration enacted (and the Biden administration continued) an order under Title 42, a public health law invoked at the southwest border in March 2020 that allowed border officials to immediately turn away many of those caught trying to enter the country illegally.
 Trump invoked the law because of the coronavirus pandemic.